Michael Milne: Munster

+He subsequently scored his first try for Munster in the province's URC Round 17 victory against provincial rivals Ulster, helping the province to a 38-20 victory in Thomond Park.
+He then went on to start for Munster, in the final game of the regular season, in their URC Round 18 victory over Italian side Benetton.

+Milne started in Munster's 2024/25 quarter final draw away to Sharks, which was decided in the first ever penalty shootout in the URC, with Munster losing five successful kicks to six.

 Ireland

 Milne was part of the Ireland under-20s squad that won a grand slam during the 2019 Six Nations Under 20s Championship.

 Milne was named in the Emerging Ireland squad that travelled to South Africa in September 2022 and featured against both the Pumas and Cheetahs.